Diagnostic Radiology Residency

 Our Technology

 Lahey Hospital’s imaging fleet includes state-of-the-art CT scanners, MRI scanners, PET-CT, and 3D mammography.
 Our Level I Trauma Center is equipped with cutting-edge interventional and neurointerventional radiology suites, dual-energy CT, 3T MRI, and a dedicated 3D imaging laboratory for advanced image manipulation.
 All diagnostic studies are interpreted using Philips PACS and Fluency dictation software.
+Our workflow is augmented by AI tools throughout our image acquisition and report generation phases.

 Daily Conferences